 Q&A: Regina King, Actor and AIDS Activist

-(BlackDoctor.org) –When actress Regina King wanted to encourage more people to get tested for HIV, she decided to do something that most Hollywood actresses would run away from as if trying to escape a monster in a horror flick: She underwent a public HIV screening.
-In 2007 King–a star of such seminal films as Poetic Justice, Jerry Maguire, Enemy of the State and Ray–joined other Black celebrities, such as Sheryl Lee Ralph, Rockmond Dunbar and Henry Simmons, to get checked for HIV as part of the Black AIDS Institute’s Test 1 Million campaign.
+When actress Regina King wanted to encourage more people to get tested for HIV, she decided to do something that most Hollywood actresses would run away from as if trying to escape a monster in a horror flick: She underwent a public HIV screening.
+In 2007 King–a star of such seminal films as Poetic Justice, Jerry Maguire, Enemy of the State and Ray–joined in the fight to get checked for HIV as part of the Black AIDS Institute’s Test 1 Million campaign.

 For this private star, that brave act of public exposure aptly demonstrated how strongly she feels about this issue.
-King, who can be seen weekly on TNT as a star of the critically acclaimed cop show Southland, says that she is anxious to find any way possible to reach more young people with the message, Get tested now.
+The Southland star says that she is anxious to find any way possible to reach more young people with the message, Get tested now.

 What made you become involved in the fight against AIDS?